mackelab/dg_python/README.md

 This repository mirrors code from the [CorBinian toolbox](https://github.com/mackelab/CorBinian) for fitting and sampling from dichotomized Gaussian models

 *Note : CorBinian is written for MATLAB.
-It contains code for maximum entropy modeling and specific heat analysis, in addition to dichotomized Gaussian models for binary and integer count data, and accounting for spatio-temporal correlations, all of which are **not** implemented here.*
+It contains code for maximum entropy modeling and specific heat analysis, in addition to dichotomized Gaussian models for binary and integer count data, and accounting for spatio-temporal correlations.
+Here we **only** implement dichotomized Gaussian models binary count data.*

 To install, clone the repository and run *pip install dg_python* from within the local directory containing the repository.